nikhil1232/sastwithsemgrepseasides25/README.md

-# Deep Dive into SAST with Semgrep
+# Deep Dive into SAST and Semgrep
 SAST with Semgrep - Seasides Conference 2025